ten3roberts/ivy/README.md

 - **Event System**: Low-frequency events (e.g., input, collisions) are broadcast and handled by interested layers.

 ### Plugins and World Logic
 Plugins extend the ECS World with modular logic using the `Plugin` trait.
-Unlike Layers, which operate above the World, Plugins integrate directly into the World's systems and scheduled logic.
-Plugins add ECS systems for game and entity logic, and enable automatic multithreading for parallel execution.
-Plugins are registered during App setup and can depend on other plugins for dependency ordered execution.
+Unlike Layers, which operate above the World, plugins integrate directly into the World's systems and scheduled logic.
+They allow you to add ECS systems for game and entity logic, and enable automatic multithreading for parallel execution.

+Plugins are registered during App setup and can depend on other plugins for dependency-ordered execution.

-This enables decoupled systems that can be mixed, matched, and conditionally enabled/disabled based on application needs.
+This allows decoupled game systems that can be mixed, matched, and conditionally enabled/disabled based on application needs.

+Plugins intentionally cannot access each other; instead, they communicate through the shared ECS data and world resources.

 ### ECS and Components